 Of this group, 80% also said they are willing to act to protect it, and among privacy-active respondents, 48% indicated they already switched companies or providers because of their data policies or data sharing practices.

-Although it is difficult, from a customer position, to have a clear insight into a company’s compliance status, companies can give them additional assurance by implementing a customer-faced interface that allows them to communicate their requests and preferences, as well as provide information about your policies and steps you’ve taken so far.
+Although it is difficult to have a clear insight into a company’s compliance status as a customer, companies can give customers additional assurance by implementing a customer-faced interface that allows them to communicate their requests and preferences.

 The percentage of organizations saying they receive significant business benefits from privacy has grown from 40% in 2019, to over 70% in 2020.
 Benefits vary from operational efficiency, agility, innovation, investor appeal, brand value, and more.

 Surprisingly, GDPR has shown how regulation can produce positive economic results and has pushed a lot of companies into their digital transformation, giving them a better quality of data and improved overall customer experience.
-Companies are also experiencing:1.
-Maximized efficiency
+Companies are also experiencing:

 Company values should support your vision, your culture, and describe what fuels the company.
 They are the essence of the company’s identity – the principles, beliefs, or philosophy of values.